Passive SSL Decryption

 Note: Passive SSL Decryption is called as SSL Decrypt on GigaVUE V Series 2.

-GigaSMART Passive SSL Decryption on V Series 2 follows Volume Based License.
-(VBL).
+GigaSMART Passive SSL Decryption on V Series 2 follows Volume Based License (VBL).
+Refer Base Bundles for more detailed information.

 Configure Passive SSL Decryption on V Series 2